dbt-labs/docs.getdbt.com/website/docs/terms/dag.md

 ## Conclusion

-A Directed Acyclic Graph (DAG) is a visual representation of your data models and their connection to each other.
+A Directed acyclic graph (DAG) is a visual representation of your data models and their connection to each other.
 The key components of a DAG are that nodes (sources/models/exposures) are directionally linked and don’t form acyclic loops.
 Overall, DAGs are an effective tool for understanding data lineage, dependencies, and areas of improvement in your data models.

 > *Get started with [dbt today](https://www.getdbt.com/signup/) to start building your own DAG!*